open-contracting/standard-development-handbook/docs/systems/services.md

 * [Open Data Services Co-operative](http://opendataservices.coop) (ODS)
 * [Centro de Desarrollo Sostenible](http://www.cds.com.py) (CDS)

+## SSH keys

+The files referenced by `ssh_auth.present` in the [deploy](https://github.com/open-contracting/deploy) repository give users access to servers.
+All users should belong to the above organizations.

 ## Airtable

 There should be at most two [Owners](https://airtable.com/wspXFnEMMAgLMWfe0/workspace/billing).
 All users should belong to the above organizations.